Halalaluyafail3/LuaPreprocessor/README.md

 ```

 # The preprocessor interface
 The default preprocessor state is created by the preprocessor implicitly before converting the input file to tokens, and references to this preprocessor state are provided when invoking macros which are functions or through the built in macro `lua` within the default preprocessor state.
 The scanning of the tokens obtained from the input file occurs within the default preprocessor state.
-Methods are provided on each preprocessor state that will change the preprocessor state or the tokens it contains.
+Methods are provided on each reference to a preprocessor state that will change the preprocessor state or the tokens it contains.
 Each preprocessor state contains a cursor, which is used to identify the current token being viewed.
 This cursor will be saved when invoking a macro from within a macro.
 The cursor can be in the invalid state, indicating that no token is being viewed.
 When a macro is invoked, the cursor will by default be set to the first visible token, or the invalid state if there are no visible tokens.
 Every preprocessor state contains a macros table (which must be a table) that is used when searching for macros during macro expansion.

 A global function `tokens` is provided that will create a new preprocessor state, and return a reference to it.
 The macros table is provided with the first argument.
 By default, this preprocessor state will contain no tokens, and the cursor will be in the invalid state.
 When no macro is being invoked on this preprocessor state, all tokens are visible and the references to the preprocessor state can be used.
 ```lua